The scaling limit of fair Peano paths: Fair trees for modified grids and for standard grids

-Finally we make the following definition. \begin{definition} A graph $H$ is {\it uniformizable}, if there is a set of edge-weights $\si\in \R_{>0}^{E(H)}$ so that the corresponding $\si$-{\rm WUST} pmf $\mu_\si$ is fair. \end{definition} The results in \cite{alpc} show that the fair trees of an arbitrary graph $G$ can be built from the fair trees of uniformizable graphs.
+Finally, we recall the following definition from \cite{alpc}. \begin{definition} A graph $H$ is {\it strictly homogeneous}, if there is a set of edge-weights $\si\in \R_{>0}^{E(H)}$ so that the corresponding $\UST_\si$ pmf $\mu_\si$ is fair. \end{definition} The results in \cite{alpc} show that the fair trees of an arbitrary graph $G$ can be built from the fair trees of strictly homogeneous graphs.
 In particular, one can use the Aldous-Broder or the Wilson algorithms to sample them.
 We summarize the results from \cite{alpc} in the next theorem. \begin{theorem}[\cite{alpc}] Let $G=(V,E)$ be a graph, possibly with multi-edges, but no loops.
 Assume $G$ is biconnected.
-Then, the following are equivalent: \bi \item[(a)] $G$ is uniformizable (see Definition \ref{def:uniformizable}); \item[(b)] $G$ is irreducible (see Definition \ref{def:irreducible}); \item[(c)] $G$ has the strict $1$-density property (see Definition \ref{def:strictd}); \item[(d)] $G$ has the all fair property (see Definition \ref{def:allfair}). \ei Moreover, in this case the weights $\si$ are unique and the corresponding $\si$-{\rm WUST} $\mu_\si$ is the fair pmf of maximal entropy among all the fair pmf's. \end{theorem} In the next two sections we use this theory to describe the fair trees for modified grids and for regular grids.
+Then, the following are equivalent: \bi \item[(a)] $G$ is strictly homogeneous (see Definition \ref{def:strictly-homogeneous}); \item[(b)] $G$ is irreducible (see Definition \ref{def:irreducible}); \item[(c)] $G$ is strictly dense (see Definition \ref{def:strictd}); \item[(d)] $G$ has the all fair property (see Definition \ref{def:allfair}). \ei Moreover, in this case the weights $\si$ are unique and the corresponding $\UST_\si$ pmf $\mu_\si$ is the fair pmf of maximal entropy among all the fair pmf's. \end{theorem} In the next two sections we use this theory to describe the fair trees for modified grids and for regular grids.